Moody's downgrades UK as COVID-19 and Brexit hit debt outlook

 Moody’s lowered the rating to “Aa3” from “Aa2,” putting Britain on the same level as Belgium and the Czech Republic.

-The world’s sixth-biggest economy shrank by the most among Group of Seven nations in the second quarter and its public debt has topped 2 billion pounds ($2.58 billion), surpassing 100% of gross domestic product.
+The world’s sixth-biggest economy shrank by the most among Group of Seven nations in the second quarter and its public debt has topped 2 trillion pounds ($2.6 trillion), surpassing 100% of gross domestic product.

 Moody’s said Britain’s growth had been “meaningfully weaker than expected and is likely to remain so in the future.”